PaulEspina/PaulEspina/README.md

 ### Welcome to my Github!

 I am Paul Espina, a computer science student.
-- 🏫 I’m currently studyin at FEU Institure of Technology
+- 🏫 I’m currently studying at FEU Institure of Technology
 - 👀 I’m looking to collaborate on making games

 ### Badges